-Combined Science?
+Why study Combined Science?
+What will I learn?
 Science touches all our lives, whether we are looking into the furthest reaches of space or at the tiny microbes that damage our health, huge moral issues such as climate change, energy production, food and overpopulation, health and how we can better use our dwindling resources.
-Having an understanding of Science will enable your child to make sense of and adapt to a rapidly changing world.

-All pupils must study a Combined Science option and we will endeavour to provide a range of interesting topics that will challenge your child to think and look beyond some of the headlines about Science and help them to become Scientifically literate.

-Combined Science is suitable preparation for A Level sciences.
+Understanding Science will enable pupils to make sense of and adapt to a rapidly changing world.
+All pupils study at least Combined Science, and we endeavour to provide a range of interesting topics that will challenge pupils to think and look beyond some of the headlines about Science and help them to become Scientifically literate.
+Combined Science is suitable preparation for A-Level Sciences.
+Why is this subject important to me?
+Are you: logical inquisitive good at seeing patterns imaginative interested in continuing your education after Broughton?

-Are you:

-- logical

-- inquisitive

-- good at seeing patterns

-- imaginative

-- interested in continuing your education after Broughton?

 If so, you need to study Combined Science.

-The Science course is divided into examined units which will be assessed by terminal examinations at the end of Year 11.
+- The Science course is divided into examined units which will be assessed by terminal examinations at the end of Year 11. - There are six exam papers across Biology, Chemistry and Physics.
+Each paper is 1hr 10 mins.